Certifying algorithms and relevant properties of Reversible Primitive Permutations with Lean

-Studies focused on questions posed by Maxwell, regarding the sensibility of the principles which Thermodynamics is based on, recognized the fundamental role that Reversible Computation can play to that purpose.
+Studies focused on questions posed by Maxwell, regarding the solidity of the principles which Thermodynamics is based on, recognized the fundamental role that Reversible Computation can play to that purpose.

-Once identified, it has been apparent that Reversible Computation constitutes the context in which to frame relevant aspects in areas of Computer Science; they can span from reversible hardware design which can offer a greener foot-print, as compared to classical hardware, to unconventional computational models --- we think to quantum or bio-inspired ones, for example ---, passing through parallel computation and the synchronization issues that it rises, or debuggers that help tracing back to the origin of a bug, or the consistent transactions roll-back in data-base management systems, just to name some.
+Once identified, it has been apparent that Reversible Computation constitutes the context in which to frame relevant aspects in areas of Computer Science; they can span from reversible hardware design which can offer a greener foot-print, as compared to classical hardware, to unconventional computational models --- we think of quantum or bio-inspired ones, for example ---, passing through parallel computation and the synchronization issues that it rises, or debuggers that help tracing back to the origin of a bug, or the consistent transactions roll-back in data-base management systems, just to name some.
 The book \cite{perumalla2013chc} is a comprehensive introduction to the subject; the book \cite{DBLP:books/daglib/0025734}, focused on the low-level aspects of Reversible Computation, concerning the realization of reversible hardware, and \cite{DBLP:series/eatcs/Morita17}, focused on how models of Reversible Computation like Reversible Turing Machines (RTM), and Reversible Cellular Automata (RCA) can be considered universal and how to prove that they enjoy such a property, are complementary to, and integrate \cite{perumalla2013chc}.